thaustein/laxar/docs/manuals/widgets_and_activities.md

 ### Adding Some Style

 A widget may be styled using CSS.
-LaxarJS supports generating the CSS from [SCSS](http://sass-lang.com/) source files, allowing to place common definitions for font size, color and much more within a shared "theme" folder.
+LaxarJS supports generating the CSS from SCSS source files, allowing to place common definitions for font size, color and much more within a shared "theme" folder.
 To keep things simple, you can ignore SCSS and themes for now and simply write a CSS file for your widget, in our case under `default.theme/css/cart_widget.css`.
 Once you are familiar with the basics, read the article on [creating themes](./creating_themes.md) for more information.

-Thanks to Bootstrap, this widget does not require a lot of fancy styling:
+Thanks to Bootstrap this widget does not require a lot of fancy styling:

 ```CSS